 Prime Factor Capital has exited the cryptocurrency investments game less than a year after becoming the first regulated British crypto hedge fund to gain approval.

-- The alternative assets manager failed to attract many institutional investors during its two-year run (it was founded in 2018), according to a report by Financial News, and is shutting down completely.
+- The alternative assets manager, founded in 2018, failed to attract many institutional investors during its two-year run and is shutting down completely, according to a report by Financial News.

 - Founded by BlackRock alumni, the firm became Britain's first approved crypto hedge fund in July 2019 when it secured a Financial Conduct Authority (FCA) license to manage in excess of 100 million euros.

-- FCA records show that Prime Factor Capital’s authorization expired on June 25.
+- FCA records show Prime Factor Capital’s authorization expired on June 25.

 The leader in news and information on cryptocurrency, digital assets and the future of money, CoinDesk is a media outlet that strives for the highest journalistic standards and abides by a strict set of editorial policies.
 CoinDesk is an independent operating subsidiary of Digital Currency Group, which invests in cryptocurrencies and blockchain startups.